AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    sleep 600
  done

  #  reads a file passed line by line,
  # IFS= variable before read command to prevent leading/trailing whitespace from being trimmed
  input=/path/to/txt/file
  while IFS= read -r line; do
   echo $line
  done < "$input"

  # reading file fieldwise
  file="/etc/passwd"
  while IFS=: read -r f1 f2 f3 f4 f5 f6 f7; do
    printf 'Username: %s, Shell: %s, Home Dir: %s\n' "$f1" "$f7" "$f6"
  done <"$file"

  # reading command output, this will be run in a subshell, and thus all variables used
  # inside the loop will die when loop is over
  file -b * | while read line; do do something with the lines done

  # to avoid above situation, one can use process substitution
  while read line; do
    do something with the lines
  done < <(file -b *)

 All the things mentioned above for *for* loop applicable to ``while`` / ``until`` loops.

-*printf* should be familiar to prorgammers, allows formatted output
+*printf* should be familiar to programmers, allows formatted output similar to C printf. [#printf]_

-Loop controling: normally *for* loop iterates until it has processed all its input arguments.
+Loop control: normally *for* loop iterates until it has processed all its input arguments.
 *while* and *until* loops iterate until the loop control returns a certain status.
 But if needed, one can terminate loop or jump to a next iteration.